jillesvangurp/jsonj/README.md

 ## Polymorphism and varargs

 JsonJ is all about making life easy.
-So it uses varargs wherever it makes sense and polymorhism to make most type conversions unnecessary.
+So it uses varargs wherever it makes sense and polymorphism to make most type conversions unnecessary.

 ```